-With the help of Lieutenant Jim Gordon and the newly appointed District Attorney Harvey Dent, Batman begins to dismantle the remaining criminal organizations that plague Gotham City.
-The partnership proves effective, but they soon find themselves tested by a rising criminal mastermind known simply as the Joker.
-As the Joker unleashes a wave of psychological terror and chaos upon the city, he forces the Dark Knight to confront everything he believes in, pushing him to the brink of crossing the fine line between heroism and vigilantism.
+With the help of Lieutenant Jim Gordon and District Attorney Harvey Dent, Batman sets out to dismantle the remaining criminal organizations that plague the city streets.
+The partnership proves to be effective, but they soon find themselves prey to a reign of chaos unleashed by a rising criminal mastermind known to the terrified citizens of Gotham as the Joker.
+As the city descends into anarchy, the Dark Knight is forced to cross the fine line between hero and vigilante.

 Information |